hardrock100/hardrock100.github.io/docs/runners_manual_2021/covid.md

 * Runners will be allowed the traditional kissing of the Hardrock at the finish.
 The rock will be sanitized between each smooch.
 We discourage French kissing (unless you are French, of course).

 **Crews/Pacers:**
 * Runners are strongly suggested to limit their total crew/pacers to 3 (including kids).
-Crew/pacers must pre-register for contact tracing.
 * Crews/pacers must maintain social distancing by household when outside their vehicle.
 * While at aid stations, crews/pacers are asked to wait inside their vehicles or well away from the immediate aid area as much as reasonable.
 We know cell service is extremely limited, and parking is typically single-file on a roadside, so it's not easy to see when your runner arrives.
 Be patient, use good judgment and be respectful.
 * Aid stations where crew access is allowed will have relaxed boundaries for crewing to allow for social distancing.
 A good rule of thumb is “within sight” of the station (roughly a quarter mile), as long as it does not interfere with vehicle traffic.